Transform your beverages with Edible Flower Ice Cubes! They instantly add fun to any drink with colorful petals and all of the fancy vibes.

 - Pineapple Basil Kombucha

 - Ice cube tray

-- For water + flower ice: Place flowers face down in each ice cube well, then fill ½ full with water.
+- Assemble: Place flowers face down in each ice cube well, then fill ¾ full with water.
 Push the flowers in so they're as covered with water as possible.